Medically Reviewed by Jennifer Robinson, MD on September 03, 2020

-RA is an autoimmune disorder that causes inflammation of the lining of the joints.
-The body tissue is mistakenly attacked by its own immune system.
-RA may also affect the skin, eyes, lungs, heart, blood, or nerves.
-Rheumatoid arthritis is a chronic disorder, meaning that although there may be occasional symptom-free periods, the disease can worsen over time and may never go away.
-Early, aggressive treatment is key to slowing or stopping its progression.
+Rheumatoid arthritis is an immune system condition, or “autoimmune disorder,” that causes inflammation of the lining of the joints.
+It may also affect the skin, eyes, lungs, heart, blood, and nerves.
+Although RA symptoms can come and go, the disease can worsen over time and may never go away.
+Early, aggressive treatment is key to slowing or stopping it.

-Inflammation of the lining of the joints can destroy cartilage and bone, causing deformity of the joints.
-As the condition progresses, joints can develop considerable pain and loss of function.
+Inflammation of the lining of the joints can destroy cartilage and bone, deforming the affected joints.
+As the condition progresses, joints can become painful and not work as well.

 RA can affect organs and areas of the body other than the joints, including: